 I use the filters to weed out the entry-level articles and the hourly rate articles.
 I don’t want to track my time and I’m not entry-level so that cuts out the irrelevant jobs.

 I then use keywords to search for the type of content I want to write about.
 I save all the jobs I’m interested in and then go through my list to read the full job description.

-What if the pay sucks?
+What if the pay is low?

 What are we comparing this to?
 In my case, it was either writing articles from home whenever I wanted or taking a night job stacking shelves at the supermarket for minimum wage so I could work around my husband’s hours.